-Leading facilities management (FM) companies have demonstrated real progress in sustainability but there must be more transparency around net zero, according to the Sustainable Facilities Management Index (SFMI).
+Leading facilities management (FM) companies have demonstrated real progress in sustainability, with VINCI Facilities achieving a Platinum score in the Sustainable Facilities Management Index (SFMI) for a second year running.

 Five FM services providers have achieved a Platinum score in the 2021 SFMI.
 VINCI Facilities, Skanska, Bouygues Energies & Services, Mitie and EQUANS (formerly Engie) all achieved an 85+ rating in assessments, demonstrating their commitment to sustainability in the sector.